glowwEE/ADA-Frontend-task1/week8-RWD/readME.md

 ---

-Description
+### Description

 ---

-## This Is a Mobile first responsive web design made with  HTML and CSS.
-After Doing my own  research and surfing the Internet, I learn't how responsiveness works
+## This Is a Mobile first responsive web design made with  HTML and CSS.This task was built with responsive grid, media queries with diffrent breakpoints for Mobile, Tablet , Laptop and Larger sreen.